Tzvet05/INDULC/README.md

 ### Makefile rules

-`make (all)` compiles the program.
+`make (all)` compiles the libraries and the program.

+`make fclean` removes everything that got compiled.

+`make clean` removes everything that got compiled except the executable and its dynamic library.

-`make clean` removes the object files.
+`make cleanindulc` removes the program's object files.

-`make fclean` removes the executable and the object files.
+`make re` removes everything that got compiled and recompiles the libraries and the program.

-`make re` removes the executable, the object files, and recompiles.
+`make reindulc` removes the program's object files and recompiles the program.

-## SYNTAX
+## INDUL SYNTAX

 Whitespace characters and commas (`,`) are ignored by the tokenizer.
-All numeric values can be specified in base 10, base 2 with prefix `0b` or base 16 with prefix `0x` or `0X`.
+All numeric values can be specified in base 10, base 2 using prefix `0b` or base 16 using prefixes `0x` or `0X`.

 ### Instructions